alvinchirchir/hacker-news/README.md

 It has api endpoints that filters the top most 10 occuring words in the titles of the last 25 stories and top 10 most occuring words in the titles of since last week.

 # Getting started
- Pools have been used to make parallel calls in order to improve wait time.
+ Pools have been employed to make parallel calls in order to improve wait time.
+Backward traversal along the linked list is used to filter data into certain time frames.
+Data accrued is large thererfore optimization is necessary to reduce long wait time.
+Techniques such as having parallel calls using multithreading has been employed.
+It important to note that autoincrement id is used to join the list.

 ## Installation